Healthy Lunch Box

 - White bread - if children won't eat brown, try wholemeal/white combined sliced bread

 Our Lady’s Catholic Academy operates a healthy food policy.
 Pupils in Foundation Stage and Key Stage 1 are given fruit every day.
-Children in Key stage 2 may also bring fruit for snack for playtime snacks.
+Children in Key stage 2 may also bring fruit for playtime snacks.

 Chocolate, fizzy drinks and sweets etc. are not allowed.